Azure/mec-app-solution-accelerator/README.md

 The network related needs are usually provided by environments such as 5G Private MEC and 5G Public MEC, but Wi-Fi and cabled network are also complementary.

+However, aspects such as application low latency and event-driven are provided by this app.

 ## Supported deployments for this example application:

 | | |